glennga/ilima/README.md

 # ilima
-Collection of scripts to help manage AsterixDB benchmarking and experimentation.
+Collection of scripts to help manage my database benchmarking and experimentation.